Saginaw Valley State University: Saginaw Valley State University

 On November 5, 1987, SVSC became Saginaw Valley State University.
-Dr. Jack Ryder resigned as president in 1989 and Eric R. Gilbertson succeeded him.
+Jack Ryder resigned as president in 1989 and Eric R. Gilbertson succeeded him.
 An off-campus location was opened in Cass City in 1991.
 In 2000, George W. Bush visited the Ryder Center days before the election where he would be elected President of the United States.
 The annual Battle of the Valleys, a fundraising competition against rival Grand Valley State University, was established in 2003.
 In 2009, SVSU alumnus Tony Ceccacci was the lead flight director for STS-125, a mission to repair the Hubble Space Telescope, and an SVSU pennant was sent to space on board the Space Shuttle Atlantis.
 The pennant is currently on display in Pioneer Hall.
 On June 18, 2013, President Gilbertson announced his intention to retire when the university's board of control finds his replacement.

 Ming Chuan University, the first Asian university to be accredited in the United States, opened their Michigan Campus in Gilbertson Hall in 2014.

 In 2015, SVSU applied to the Carnegie Foundation for the Advancement of Teaching to receive a Community Engagement Classification.
 To be selected, institutions provide descriptions and examples of institutionalized practices of community engagement that showed alignment among mission, culture, leadership, resources and practices.
 The designation is in effect for 10 years.

-50th Anniversary

-In 2013, SVSU celebrated its 50th anniversary with a gala banquet on November 9 and various events throughout the year, including an economic summit on October 25.
-The university also launched a fundraising campaign entitled "Talent.
-Opportunity.
-Promise." with the goal of raising $25 million.